thumbliner/thumbliner/loop.md

 Steers and brakes, feels the jerk or the smooth glide, keeps adjusting until it's right.
 Inconsistent braking muddies cause and effect—you add noise to the feedback.

 ### Shopper
-Buys something, waits, tries it at home, then updates what to buy next time.
+Makes a purchase, waits for delivery, tries it out, then updates buying behavior for next time.
 When feedback arrives late, learning slows—so you lean on shortcuts like "trust this brand."

 ### Politician
 Chooses a message, delivers it, watches the room and the polls, then adjusts.
 The public is the sensor.
 Their reaction is the signal.